zzzprojects/learn-orm/tutorials/dapper/insert-data.md

 Inserting data into the database is one of the CRUD operations that act on an individual row by inserting a row.
 There are various ways to insert new records into the database using Dapper ORM.

-You can easily insert a single new record by writing an `INSERT` statement with parameters for each column that we want to set.
+You can easily insert a single new record by writing an `INSERT` statement with parameters for each column that you want to set.

 ```csharp